IBM/CAST/docs/source/cast-big-data/common-problems.rst

 templates/mappings the `/opt/ibm/csm/bigdata/elasticsearch/removeIndices.sh` is provided to delete indices made through the creation script.

-If adding a new index to this mapping the following steps should be taken to repair timestamps or any other invalid data types on a per index or index pattern basis:
+If adding a new index, the following steps should be taken to repair timestamps or any other invalid data types on a per index or index pattern basis:

 1. Create a `json` file to store the mapping.
 CAST recommends naming the file `<template-name>.json`